PcloD/dotfiles/readme.md

 They are in a constant state of change.
 I doubt I go 2-3 days without tweaking some aspect of them.
 I add some new trick or plugin I see on line.
 Stuff I don't use gets deleted.
 Some of them need more work than others.
 Creative criticism and suggestions are welcome.

 One amazing thing about this config is that I use the exact same setup on Ubuntu at home and Macos at work.
-The only different file is my `.gitconfig` which uses a different email address.
-But I broke the rest of the config out into a `.gittools` file that can be included by both versions.
-I guess I could have done the opposite - include a `.gitidentity` file that only contains the email address.
-A future improvement!
+The only difference would be that my `.gitconfig` file uses a different email address.
+So I removed the `[user]` section from `.gitconfig` and included that info in a `.gitidentity` file that can differ on different machines.
+All else remains the same.

 I'm currently using `zsh` as my shell.
 This is the most recent change, and I'm really loving it.
 Wish I had switched years ago.
 I'm still pretty dependent on `oh-my-zsh` for a lot of functionality.
 I'd like to eventually see if I can understand enough of `zsh` itself to do without `oh-my-zsh`.
 Or maybe try `antigen`.
 But still a noob.